redcurry/git_tutorial/tutorial.md

 GitHub
 ------

-Git allows you to control your project's history on your computer, but that's not helpful if you'd like others to contribute to your project, or if you'd like to work on your project from different computers.
+Git allows you to control your project's history on your computer, but you can also allow others to contribute to the same project, or you might want to work on the same project from a different computer.
 GitHub is a place where you can host your projects online, so that it can be accessible to anyone you allow.
 The concept is similar to Google Docs, where your documents are online so that anyone you allow can access them and edit them.

 Hopefully, you've all created a GitHub account.

 Let's go to the github website: github.com.
 Please log in to your account.
 Let's create a new repository where we'll store our created project.
-We'll call it project, and give it a short description:
+Name it the same as the project directory you created, and give it a short description:

     Repository name: project-[INITIALS]
     Description:     Sample project

-We have to make the project public for a free account; that's it!
+We have to make the project public with a free account; that's it!
 We're ready to copy our files to our new repository.
-Just follow the steps givet to you.
+Just follow the steps given to you.
 Let's go back to the command-line, add a remote location for our repository:

     git remote add origin git@github.com:redcurry/project-[INITIALS].git